-Frank Shines: AI-Powered Digital Transformation Grounded in People-Focused Lean Six Sigma; Author, Speaker, Military Veteran
+Frank Shines: Lean Six Sigma; Author, Speaker, Military Veteran

-Frank “Rio” Shines is a former IBM Principal and Air Force Officer.
+Frank Shines, also known as “Rio,” is a former IBM Principal and Air Force Officer.
 He has trained and competed with Olympic athletes, flown military jets and traveled the world as an award-winning business and technology consultant and executive with Ernst & Young and IBM.
 Frank has lived abroad in Europe, the Azores Islands and Rio de Janeiro, Brazil, from where he gets his nickname, “Rio.”

-Frank Shines is the former Director of Continuous Improvement and Analytics with Accredo, an Express Scripts company.
+Frank Shines, now with RTI Surgical, is the former Director of Continuous Improvement and Analytics with Accredo, an Express Scripts company.
 He is now working at the intersection of AI-Powered Digital Transformation, grounded in the proven principles of Lean Six Sigma Quality and Process Improvement.
 The ideas and opinions here reflect those of Frank Shines and are in no way affiliated with his current or former employers.

 With a background in Marketing Statistics, Sales and Operations functions for Hi Tech, Healthcare, Energy and Aero Space & Defense industries, Frank has worked at all levels of organizations from shop floor operations to the executive suite.

 Mr. Shines has over 25 years of business leadership and consulting experience working with Fortune 500, Global 2000 corporations as well as tech start-ups and small and midsize enterprises (SME, SMB).
 He has advised military brass, government officials and business executives from Europe, Asia, USA, Canada and Latin America with a focus on disruptive technology strategies, organizational transformation, applied statistics (AI, Machine Learning, RPA, BI, Social Data, Big Data Analytics) and Lean Six Sigma business process improvement / automation.

-Frank has been published by John Wiley & Sons and is the author of two books.
+Frank Shines has been published by John Wiley & Sons and is the author of two books.
 He has also reviewed and written introductions and recipient forewords for author and Crosby Medal recipient Forrest Breyfogle’s, Implementing Six Sigma and Integrated Enterprise Excellence.

-Frank is currently working on, “Our Phygital Future: How Artificial Intelligence is Connecting Physical Stuff with Digital Smarts” and the second edition of “The New Science of Success.
+Frank is currently working on, “Our Phygital Future: How Artificial Intelligence is Connecting Physical Stuff with Digital Smarts” and the second edition of “The New Science of Success.”